Gig Harbor Invitational

 Kaitlan Harbaugh Paradigm

 Experience: 3 years of policy, one year of Congress lol.
-This is my second year out of high school and judging and stuff.
+This is my third year out of high school and judging and stuff.

 Speed: I’m fine with speed (rusty af tho so bear with me), but if you don’t slow down for the tags and authors I will most likely have trouble flowing your evidence.
 Go slow, or I probably won’t be able to evaluate your argument.